EllenRoberts/QMLHS/README.md

 # QMLHS
-Session links and resources for the QMLHS workshops
+Session links and resources for the QMLHS workshops:

-## Leicester September 2022

-This folder contains files with links and resources for the Leicester Workshops in September.

-The following sessions will use this repo:

-1. Using Methods from Corpus Linguistics on Historical Texts
-2. Data Visualisation
-3. Workflow Pipelines with Orange3 (and R)

-## Resources for Leeds sessions 21st-22nd June:

-The QMLHS Website is available here: http://gabrielegan.com/QMLHS/ (updated as of 20.06.22)

-This folder contains files with links and resources for the Leeds Workshops on 21st and 22nd June.

-The following sessions will use this repo:

-1. Using Methods from Corpus Linguistics on Historical Texts
-2. Data Visualisation
+### September update: *Please find all the PowerPoints used at the sessions uploaded into the respective folder for the session.
+The PowerPoints are all saved as .pdf.*

+## More links/info/resources:
 ## *'I want to know more about Corpus Linguistics after the session':*

 *There are a number of online courses available for free at Lancaster university*